pclavell/project_template/README.md

 cd ../
 ```

+* Create a [new GitHub repository](https://github.com/new) on GitHub to get the repo link used below
-* Create a new GitHub repository on GitHub.
-In each of the user directories (ie template_user), run:
+* In each of the user directories (ie template_user), run:
 ```bash
 cd <project_name>/<username>
 git init